Nsustain/nsustain.com/CONTRIBUTING.md

 the pull request and merge the PR as soon as the reviewing process is done.

+If the maintainers are online, the time it takes for a PR to be reviewed is expected to be around an hour.
+If the maintainers are offline, however, please expect around one week.

 <br>

 # 4. Reporting Bugs